franciscop/ola/readme.md

 ## Smooth interpolation

-When updating a value **while another transition is occurring**, the naive interpolation would either bump the value or make a tight turn.
+If you use other libraries like TWEEN and try to update a value **while the previous transition is still ongoing** you are going to have a hard time.

 We are taking the position derivative at x_i for the new curve so any update happen smoothly:

 <table>
   <tr>